Lewiston shooting victim always ate at the same cafe. Now friends pay unique tribute

 Almost everyone walking into the Basilica had some personal connection to the tragedy in the tight-knit New England community.

-Greg Hird, 38, had played in the same bowling league as Tricia Asselin, the sole woman killed in the massacre, and regularly bowled with her.
+Greg Hird, 38, had played in the same bowling league as Tricia Asselin and regularly bowled with her.
 When he heard the news of the shooting, he called her phone eight times — but no one answered.

 “She was just the greatest person ever,” said Mr Hird, weeping as he spoke about his friend.
 “No matter what was going on in her life, she would give everything back.
 Truly the sweetest woman I’ve ever met.”

 Lewiston grandmother Debbie Tibbetts, 57, was grappling with a range of emotions as she walked into the vigil.
-Her husband had been friendly with Tricia Asselin, who was killed, whom he knew from a local golf course; on top of that, Ms Tibbetts’ grandchildren used to play in the same bowling league present the night of the shooting at Just-In-Time Recreation.
+Her husband had also been friendly with Ms Asselin, whom he knew from a local golf course; on top of that, Ms Tibbetts’ grandchildren used to play in the same bowling league present the night of the shooting at Just-In-Time Recreation.

 “By the grace of God, my daughter didn’t sign them up – so they could have been there,” Ms Tibbetts said, adding that her grandchildren were “still very scared ... they’re not sleeping in their beds.”

-The children had been very fond of Bob Violette, who ran the young bowling league, and his wife, Lucy, who were both killed in the Wednesday night massacre.
+The children had been very fond of Bob Violette, who ran the youth bowling league, and his wife, Lucy; both were killed in the Wednesday night massacre.

 “They were just really sad, and it was really hard for them to believe that he’s not here,” Ms Tibbetts said.
 “They really haven’t spoken much about anything else but their sadness ... they find it hard.
 They can’t believe that somebody would do this.”